paybotic/synctera_client_library/docs/WebhooksApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
     "time"
 	openapiclient "./openapi"
 )

 func main() {
-    webhookId := "3fa12d3f-6436-482c-a8a1-d65e9761dc2d" // string | Webhook ID
+	webhookId := "b01db9c7-78f2-4a99-8aca-1231d32f9b96" // string | Webhook ID
-    startDate := time.Now() // string | Start date of date range filtering for events.
+	startTime := time.Now() // time.Time | Start time of date-time range filtering for events.
+Date is inclusive and should be in UTC timezone 00:00:00. (optional) endDate := time.Now() // string | End date of date range filtering for events.
+Date is inclusive and should be in UTC timezone 00:00:00.. end_date is alias of end_time and is deprecated.
+Please use end_time instead. (optional) endTime := time.Now() // time.Time | End time of date-time range filtering for events.
+Date is inclusive and should be in UTC timezone 00:00:00. (optional) pageToken := "a8937a0d" // string |  (optional) resourceId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | Limit returned events to those that occurred on the specified resource. (optional) limit := int32(100) // int32 |  (optional) (default to 100) startDate := time.Now() // string | Start date of date range filtering for events.
 Date is inclusive and should be in UTC timezone 00:00:00.. start_date is alias of start_time and is deprecated.
-Please use start_time instead. (optional) endDate := time.Now() // string | End date of date range filtering for events.
-Date is inclusive and should be in UTC timezone 00:00:00.. end_date is alias of end_time and is deprecated.
-Please use end_time instead. (optional) startTime := time.Now() // time.Time | Start time of date-time range filtering for events.
-Date is inclusive and should be in UTC timezone 00:00:00. (optional) endTime := time.Now() // time.Time | End time of date-time range filtering for events.
-Date is inclusive and should be in UTC timezone 00:00:00. (optional) limit := int32(100) // int32 |  (optional) (default to 100) pageToken := "a8937a0d" // string |  (optional)
+Please use start_time instead. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.WebhooksApi.ListEvents(context.Background(), webhookId).StartDate(startDate).EndDate(endDate).StartTime(startTime).EndTime(endTime).Limit(limit).PageToken(pageToken).Execute()
+	resp, r, err := apiClient.WebhooksAPI.ListEvents(context.Background(), webhookId).StartTime(startTime).EndDate(endDate).EndTime(endTime).PageToken(pageToken).ResourceId(resourceId).Limit(limit).StartDate(startDate).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `WebhooksApi.ListEvents``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `WebhooksAPI.ListEvents``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `ListEvents`: EventList
-    fmt.Fprintf(os.Stdout, "Response from `WebhooksApi.ListEvents`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `WebhooksAPI.ListEvents`: %v\n", resp)
 }
 ```